Invariance principle and non-compact center foliations: measures with a local product structure

-\begin{proposition} If $\mu^u$ is cs-quasi invariant and $\mu^c$ is su-invariant then there there exists a disintegration $x\mapsto [\mu^c_x]$ on the support of $\mu$ that is continuous and su-invariant \end{proposition} \begin{proof} Take $M'$ the set of total measure with su-invariance, by hypothesis $\mu(M')=1$.
-There exists a dense set of points $x\in \supp(\mu)$ such that $\mu^{cs}_x$ almost every point in $\cW^{cs}(x)$ and $\mu^s_x$ almost every point in $\cW^{s}(x)$ are contained on $M'$.
-Fix one of this points and denote it by $x_0$.
+\begin{addendum} If $f$ is a discretized Anosov flow and the support of $\mu$ is not contained in finitely many compact center leaves, then one can: \begin{itemize} \item normalize the center measures so that $\mu^c_x([x,f(x)))=1$ for $\mu$-ae $x$, \item choose $\{\nu^c_x\}$ so that $K_x=K'_x=K_{x,y}=1$ in Definitions~\ref{d.local-center-measure} and~\ref{d.local-center-measure2}. \end{itemize} \end{addendum} \begin{proof}[Proof of Proposition~\ref{p.cont.dis}] Let $X$ a set of total $\mu$-measure satisfying the definition of s- and u-invariance for $\{\mu^c_x\}$ and of cs-quasi-invariance for $\{\mu^u_x\}$.
+There exists a dense set of points $x\in \supp(\mu)$ such that $\mu^{cs}_x$ almost every point in $\cW^{cs}(x)$ and $\mu^s_x$ almost every point in $\cW^{s}(x)$ are contained on $X$, and moreover $x$ belongs to $X$.
+Fix one of these points and denote it by $x_0$.